 Indication Selection and Target Identification

 My earliest work at Faze Medicines datamining the Cancer Dependency Map (DepMap) led to target identification and target validation of a gene associated with biomolecular condensates.
-Faze was in the process of screening compounds to target this protein though it was halted due to the dissolution of Faze.
+Faze was in the process of screening compounds to target this protein though it was halted due to the company’s dissolution.

 Uncovering Phase Separating Oncofusions